redcentre/Carbon.Example.Notebooks-CS/README.md

 The notebook file names have numbered prefixes as a hint to the order in which they should be used as tutorials about the Carbon API.

+---

+## Sample Notebooks

-### Contents
+### 01 Simple Reports

-* **01 Simple Report**
 Shows the minimum code required to generate a simple cross-tabulation report in comma separated format.
 It explains the *boilerplate* code that is normally at the start and end of Carbon library processing.

-* **02 Report to DataFrames and Chart**
+### 02 Report to DataFrames and Chart

 Generates a report as a [DataFrame][msdf] which is input to the [Plotly.NET][plotly] library to generate attractive charts.

 ---